MongoDB Two Phase Commit

 Update both accounts’ list of pending transactions

-In this topic, we remove the applied transaction _id from the pendingTransactions array for both accounts.
+In this topic, we remove the applied transaction_id from the pendingTransactions array for both accounts.

-To update the source account use the below code
+To update the source account, use the code below

 db.accounts.update(